Richard Benyon: Military service

 Having attended the Royal Military Academy Sandhurst, he was commissioned into the Royal Green Jackets, British Army, as a second lieutenant on 8 August 1981.
 He was promoted to lieutenant on 8 August 1983.

-During his four years' service, he was posted to Northern Ireland, the UK and the Far East.
+During his four years' service, he was posted to Northern Ireland, other parts of the UK, and the Far East.
 He transferred to the Regular Army Reserve of Officers on 8 August 1984, thereby ending his military career but maintaining call-up liability.

 Political career

 He was elected in 1991 to Newbury District Council, and became Conservative group leader in 1994, in opposition to the then-ruling Liberal Democrats.
 He lost his council seat in 1995.

 House of Commons

 Benyon contested the Newbury constituency at the 1997 general election but lost heavily to the 1993 by-election incumbent Liberal Democrat David Rendel.
 Benyon and Rendel contested Newbury again at the 2001 general election, and Rendel came out again as the victor with a reduced majority.
-He and Rendel again contested Newbury at the 2005 UK general election and Benyon was elected with a majority of 3,460, replacing Rendel.
+He and Rendel again contested Newbury at the 2005 general election and Benyon was elected with a majority of 3,460, replacing Rendel.

 Benyon made his maiden speech on 20 May 2005 and served on the Home Affairs Select Committee from 2005 to 2007, when he became an Opposition Whip.
 He was the Shadow Minister for the Environment, Food and Rural Affairs from 2009 until the 2010 general election when he entered government.
 He was also one of the first 15 MPs to support David Cameron's Conservative Party leadership bid.

 In May 2009, he was listed by The Daily Telegraph as one of the "saints" in the expenses scandal exposed by that newspaper.

 Benyon was made Parliamentary Under-Secretary of State at the Department for the Environment, Food and Rural Affairs in the first Cameron Ministry. and remained in post until a ministerial reshuffle in October 2013.

 In 2012, while Wildlife Minister, Benyon refused a request from other MPs that possession of carbofuran, a deadly poison used to kill raptors that is banned in Canada and the European Union, should be made a criminal offence.
 Green Party MP Caroline Lucas was quoted as saying: "The minister's shocking refusal to outlaw the possession of a poison used only by rogue gamekeepers to illegally kill birds of prey would be inexplicable were it not for his own cosy links to the shooting lobby".

 In December 2012, Benyon's neighbours complained when Hanson Aggregates were given permission to extract 200,000 tonnes of sand and gravel a year from woodlands on Benyon's family estate, leading it to be described as a 'bombsite'.
 Benyon said that the estate was controlled by a family trust.